Wolverine-karthick/autoBot/README.md

 AutoBot is a comprehensive framework designed for seamless automation of API, web and mobile testing, featuring support for BDD, DDT , with a wealth of reusable functions.
 # Test Automation Instructions

-This project is a comprehensive test automation framework designed to ensure the robust testing of our software applications across three distinct platforms.
-Leveraging the power of the TestNG framework and enhancing it with Cucumber, our testing suite guarantees efficient and reliable automated testing.
+This test automation framework is designed to ensure the robust testing of any software applications across three distinct platforms.
+Leveraging the power of the TestNG framework and enhancing it with Cucumber(optional), our testing suite guarantees efficient and reliable automated testing.
 Our aim is to streamline the testing process and maintain high-quality standards, ensuring the seamless functionality of our applications across multiple platforms.